sergi/jsftp/README.md

 Renames a file in the server. `from` and `to` are both filepaths.

 #### Ftp.ls(filePath, callback)
 Lists information about files or directories and yields an array of file objects with parsed file properties to the callback.
-You should use this function instead of `stat` or `list` in case you need to do something with the individual files properties.
+You should use this function instead of `stat` or `list` in case you need to do something with the individual file properties.

 #### Ftp.keepAlive()
 Refreshes the interval thats keep the server connection active.
 There is no